LimeChain/gosemble/docs/2-go-to-wasm.md

 * no standard library
 * no system call interface (providing capabilities similar to an operating system)
 * support of common I/O features vary (writing to the console)
-* forking a process, does not work
+* forking a process does not work
 * linear memory cannot be shared between threads of execution
 * does not yet support true parallelism, lacks support for multiple threads, atomics, and memory barriers
 * can't control scheduling within a function or safely modify memory in parallel (functions cannot do anything in parallel).